To access a copy of the 2021-2022 Parent Handbook click HERE

 All ages: $50 due in September 1, 2021,

 Closings and Inclement Weather

+All parents are provided a detailed Preschool Calendar.
 For the most part, we follow Dare County Schools’ holidays and closings.
 If Dare County Schools close due to inclement weather, the Preschool will also close.
 We do not make up lost school days due to inclement weather.

 If Dare County Schools have a three-hour delay, the Preschool will close.